CenterForDigitalHumanities/TPEN3/_posts/2024-07-02-start-a-project.md

    - Converts project metadata and settings
    - Recreates the project structure using IIIF Presentation 3.0 and Web Annotation standards
    - Generates new Annotation Collections and Pages in RERUM (store.rerum.io)
-4. **Review and continue work** - Verify the imported content and begin transcribing
+4. **Review and continue work** - Verify the imported content and resume transcribing

 **Important Notes on Migration:**

 - This is a **one-way import**, not a sync - changes in TPEN 3 won't affect the TPEN 2.8 original
 - Some TPEN 2.8 features may not have direct equivalents in TPEN 3
-- Projects remain available in TPEN 2.8 as a backup
+- Projects in TPEN 2.8 are unaware that they have been forked
 - The migration uses open standards, making your data more portable and future-proof

 ## Digital Project Resources